 What do cauliflower mushrooms taste like?

-Cauliflower mushrooms have a unique earthy, umami taste with notes of almonds and morel mushrooms, although morel mushrooms are more savory.
-They also have a unique texture; when cooked, they maintain a chewiness similar to an al dente pasta noodle.
+Cauliflower mushrooms have a unique earthy, umami taste with notes of almonds, pine needles, and morel mushrooms, although morel mushrooms are more savory.
+They also maintain a pleasant chewiness even after cooking, unlike many other mushrooms.

 Do cauliflower mushrooms have medicinal benefits?